oroinc/documentation/user_guide_marketing_tools/automation/marketing_lists.rst

 - Get to the view page of the grid item: |IcView|

 - Unsubscribe/Subscribe items from/to the list manually: |IcUns| and |IcSub| icons

 - Remove the item from the list: |IcRemove|

 As soon as at least one item has been deleted from the marketing list, it is moved to the **Removed Items** section of the Marketing list view page.

 .. image:: ../../img/marketing/ml_removed_items.png
+   :alt: Removed items section of the marketing list page

 Action icons within **Removed Items** enable the following actions:

 - Get to the view page of the grid item: |IcView|